juliangilbey/slurm-array-submit/README.md

 `--array=0-{count}%4`, where `{count}` is replaced by the maximum task ID (which is one less than the number of parameter combinations, 14 in this case).

+## Warning: Slurm accounting

+Apparently (and I have not had the chance to confirm this from the source code), Slurm charges for jobs according to the simple rule: CPU hours charged = number of CPUs requested x time limit requested.
+(There is presumably a more complicated calculation if other parameters, such as the memory per CPU, are also changed.)
+If an array job requests 10 hours on 2 CPUs per job, with 100 jobs in the array, it will be charged 2000 CPU hours.
+And if there's an error in the job script, and they all crash after, say, 30 seconds, taking a total of less than an hour between them, it will still be charged for 2000 hours.
+Similarly, breaking a large experiment into 1000 small jobs but overestimating the time required per job will be fairly costly.
+Finding an appropriate balance is important!